Us Treasury 7 Etf Performance

 Risk

-Given the investment horizon of 90 days US Treasury is expected to under-perform the market.
-But the company apears to be less risky and when comparing its historical volatility, the company is 2.43 times less risky than the market. the firm trades about -0.03 of its potential returns per unit of risk.
-The Dow Jones Industrial is currently generating roughly 0.2 of returns per unit of risk over similar time horizon.
+Given the investment horizon of 90 days US Treasury is expected to generate 2.65 times less return on investment than the market.
+But when comparing it to its historical volatility, the company is 2.21 times less risky than the market.
+It trades about 0.14 of its potential returns per unit of risk.
+The Dow Jones Industrial is currently generating roughly 0.17 of returns per unit of risk over similar time horizon.

 US Treasury Market Risk Analysis